Mass killings under communist regimes: Criticism of estimates

-Criticism of the estimates are mostly focused on three aspects, namely that the estimates are based on sparse and incomplete data when significant errors are inevitable, the figures are skewed to higher possible values, and victims of civil wars, Holodomor, and other famines, and wars involving communist governments should not be counted.
-Criticism also includes that these estimates ignore lives saved by communist modernization and that they engage in comparisons and equations with Nazism, which are described by scholars as Holocaust obfuscation, Holocaust trivialization, and anti-communist oversimplifications.
-In addition, the communist grouping as applied by Courtois and Malia in The Black Book of Communism has been claimed to have no adequate explanation by historian Alexander Dallin, and Malia is able to link disparate regimes, from radical Soviet industrialists to the anti-urbanists of the Khmer Rouge, under the guise of a "generic communism" category "defined everywhere down to the common denominator of party movements founded by intellectuals."
-However, alongside philosopher Scott Sehon, Ghodsee wrote that "quibbling about numbers is unseemly.
-What matters is that many, many people were killed by communist regimes."
+Criticism of the estimates is mostly focused on three aspects, namely that the estimates are based on sparse and incomplete data, making significant errors inevitable, that the figures are skewed to higher possible values, and that victims of civil wars, Holodomor and other famines, and wars involving communist governments should not be counted.
+Criticism also includes arguments that these estimates ignore lives saved by communist modernization and that they engage in comparisons and equations with Nazism, which are described by scholars as Holocaust obfuscation, Holocaust trivialization, and anti-communist oversimplifications.
+In addition, the communist grouping as applied by Courtois and Malia in The Black Book of Communism has been claimed to have no adequate explanation by historian Alexander Dallin, while Malia has been able to link disparate regimes, from radical Soviet industrialists to the anti-urbanists of the Khmer Rouge, under the guise of a "generic communism" category "defined everywhere down to the common denominator of party movements founded by intellectuals."

 Criticism of Rummel's estimates have focused on two aspects, namely his choice of data sources and his statistical approach.
 According to Barbara Harff, the historical sources Rummel based his estimates upon can rarely serve as sources of reliable figures.
 The statistical approach Rummel used to analyze big sets of diverse estimates may lead to dilution of useful data with noisy ones.

 Another criticism, as articulated by ethnographer and postsocialist gender studies scholar Kristen Ghodsee and political scientist Laure Neumayer, is that the body-counting reflects an anti-communist point of view, is mainly approached by anti-communist scholars, and is part of the popular "victims of communism" narrative, who have frequently used the 100 million figure from the introduction to The Black Book of Communism, which is used not only to discredit the communist movement, but the whole political left.
 They say the same body-counting can be easily applied to other ideologies or systems, such as capitalism and colonialism.
+However, alongside philosopher Scott Sehon, Ghodsee wrote that "quibbling about numbers is unseemly.
+What matters is that many, many people were killed by communist regimes."